ScarlettNG/13819843_final_project_app/README.md

 Instruction to Run The Heart Disease App Code on Your Personal Computer

-• Make sure that you have ‘streamlit’ installed on your computer.
+Make sure that you have ‘streamlit’ installed on your computer.
 If not, you can install it using this command:

 Pip install streamlit

-• Some requirements for the packages installed:

-Numpy: 1.24.3
-Pandas: 2.0.2
-Scikit-learn: 1.2.2
-Streamlit: 1.23.1
-Joblib: 1.2.0
-streamlit_option_menu
-matplotlib

-*To install all required packages, after cloning the repository, navigate to the project directory and run:
+To install all required packages, after cloning the repository, navigate to the project directory and run:

 pip install -r requirements.txt

-*Navigate to the directory containing heart_disease_app.py.
+Navigate to the directory containing heart_disease_app.py.

 Execute the following command: streamlit run heart_disease_app.py

-*Or, if running on your PC with a specific directory path: streamlit run \Your directory\heart_disease_app.py
+Or, if running on your PC with a specific directory path: streamlit run \Your directory\heart_disease_app.py